Cosmology without Einstein's assumption that inertial mass produces gravity: Dark Matter and Dark `Energy'

-Lacking for the present a full mathematical description of these tunnel drainholes, let us nevertheless proceed under the assumption that they exist and are characterized by parameters $m$ and $n$ related as in an isolated bridge drainhole.
-Every particle of gravitating matter, whether in the `primordial' (P) category or the `continuously created' (C) category, is then at its core one of these tunnels, and it becomes a question of relating $m$ and $n$ to the present-epoch densities $\mu_{{\text P},0}$, $\bar \mu_{{\text P},0}$, $\mu_{{\text C},0}$, and $\bar \mu_{{\text C},0}$.
+Lacking for the present a full mathematical description of these tunnel drainholes, one can nevertheless proceed under the assumption that they exist and are characterized by parameters $m$ and $n$ related as in an isolated bridge drainhole.
+Every particle of gravitating matter, whether in the `primordial' (P-matter) category or the `continuously created' (C-matter) category, is then at its core one of these tunnels, and it becomes a question of relating $m$ and $n$ to the present-epoch densities $\mu_{{\text P},0}$, $\bar \mu_{{\text P},0}$, $\mu_{{\text C},0}$, and $\bar \mu_{{\text C},0}$.
+A way to do this is developed in Ref.~\cite{elli4} (Sec.~VI.B), and will not be repeated here.

-The fitting of the cosmological solutions of Sec.~V to the SNe~Ia data determines, by way of Eqs.~(\ref{eqn19}), (\ref{eqn20}), (\ref{eqn38}), and (\ref{eqn40}), and Table~II, the net densities $\mu_{{\text P},0} + \bar \mu_{{\text P},0}$ and $\mu_{{\text C},0} + \bar \mu_{{\text C},0}$, but tells nothing about the mix between the positive densities and the negative.
-To `fix the mix', even if somewhat arbitrarily and only for \text{P-densities}, a procedure comes to mind that is based on a comparison between the model in question and the `standard', or `concordance', model.
-Equation~(\ref{eqn42}) can be recast in the form